-Activities that promote creative thinking is one aspect of virtual event hosting that we really excel at.
-On our Deep Slice of Chicago Food History virtual event, for example, our guests team up together to create a new signature Chicago dish facilitated by our live event hosts.
+Activities that promote creative thinking is one aspect of virtual tour hosting that we really excel at.
+On our Deep Slice of Chicago Food History virtual tour, for example, our guests team up together to create a new signature Chicago dish facilitated by our live event hosts.
 They have to mix and match ingredients to create a speculative meal that can win the rest of their colleagues’ approval.

 Cementing Bonds Despite the Distance